 Sometimes a simple bed just needs a little something to make it go from boring to fabulous.
 I bet you can guess that involves a ruffle, of course.
 Friends, adding a ruffle to a sheet is probably the easiest project you can ever do.
-This tutorial seems almost unneccessary but here it is!
+This ruffled sheet tutorial seems almost unnecessary but here it is!

 Seriously, this so easy you’ll wonder why you didn’t do it earlier.

 You’ll need a strip of fabric at least 4″ wide by about twice as wide as your sheet.
 The longer it is, the rufflier your ruffle will be.
 This ruffle I made was 4″ wide but I think next time I’d cut it wider.
 You will most likely be using fabric that is not long enough so sew your strips, right sides together, to make the really long piece.